ddev/ddev/docs/content/users/install/performance.md

 ## Docker Desktop for Mac Settings

 Open Docker Desktop’s *Preferences*, and visit *Resources* → *Advanced*.
 Here you can adjust the CPUs, memory, and disk allocated to Docker.
 The defaults work well for a small project or two, but you may want to adjust these upward based on your experience.
-The default memory allocation is 2GB, but many people raise it to 4-5GB or higher.
+Most people raise the memory allocation to 6GB or higher.
 The disk allocation almost always needs to be raised to accommodate increased downloaded images.
 Your experience will determine what to do with CPUs.